Help

 Q3: Why is thick copper PCB thermal stress testing vital for aerospace?

 A3: Testing replicates flight cycles, exposing weaknesses in plating or interfaces early.
-Chambers monitor resistance drift and inspect for microcracks post-1000 cycles.
+Chambers monitor resistance drift and inspect for microcracks post-1,000 cycles.
 It validates heat spreading efficacy, preventing hotspots in dense layouts.
 Results guide stack-up tweaks for optimal reliability.

-A4: High-Tg FR-4 variants or polyimides offer CTE harmony and low moisture uptake, suiting multilayer thick copper builds.
+A4: High-Tg FR-4 variants or polyimides offer CTE harmony and low moisture uptake, suiting multilayer heavy copper builds.
 These resist delamination under thermal shock while supporting dense vias.
 Selection per quality systems ensures compatibility for long-term vibration exposure.

 References

-IPC-TM-650 — Test Methods Manual.
-IPC, 2020
+- IPC-TM-650 — Test Methods Manual.
+IPC, 2020.

-ISO 9001:2015 — Quality Management Systems.
-ISO, 2015
+- ISO 9001:2015 — Quality Management Systems.
+ISO, 2015.

 2026 AIVON.COM All Rights Reserved